 During your time in the St. Paul office you’ll have the opportunity to attend events and meetings, as well as assist the office with administrative duties by helping process the mail, manage the front desk, and speaking to constituents both on the phone and in-person.

 In addition, you will be paired with more than one staff member, some who match your interest areas and some that don’t.
 This way, you’ll have the ability to learn about topics you’re less familiar with and have a full understanding of how our St. Paul staff operate.
 You’ll assist your assigned staff with conducting research, writing letters and memos, as well as helping complete other projects based on the needs of the office.

 If you are interested in an internship in Sen. Smith’s St. Paul office, please send your resume, cover letter (indicating weekly availability), and three references (name and contact information including email and phone numbers) to firstname.lastname@example.org, or fax to (651) 221-1078.

-The application process for our summer internship program is now closed.
-We will be accepting applications for our fall internship soon.
+The application process for our fall internship program is now open.
+Applications must be submitted before July 15th, 2019.

 Sen. Smith offers internships in her Washington, D.C. and St. Paul offices for qualified college students and recent college graduates.
 Interns will be selected based on the quality of their application and demonstrated commitment to public service.
 Sen. Smith accepts all applications for internships; however Minnesotans will be given preference.
 Our office offers a stipend for the internship.
 Applicants from diverse backgrounds are encouraged to apply.